-- free gifts; - individual third-party expenses, board and travel expenses;
+- free gifts;

+- individual third-party expenses, board and travel expenses;

-- contributions in cash or in kind, for example sponsorships; - commercial activities, jobs or investment opportunities; - confidential information that might be used to negotiate financial instruments; - personal discounts or credits; - Facilitation Payments; - property or interest in property; - office, dignity, employment, services; - payment, release, discharge or liquidation of any loan, obligation or other liability; - forbearance to demand any money or money's worth or valuable thing; - any other service or favour of any description; - assistance or support for family members; - other advantages or utilities; - any offer, undertaking or promise, whether conditional or unconditional, of any of the above, whether or not the employee, director or associate has the capacity or authority to make or accept such offer, undertaking or promise on behalf of Biesse.
+- contributions in cash or in kind, for example sponsorships;

+- commercial activities, jobs or investment opportunities;

+- confidential information that might be used to negotiate financial instruments;

+- personal discounts or credits;

+- Facilitation Payments;

+- assistance or support for family members;

+- other advantages or utilities.

-5.2 Relations with the Public Administration
+5.2.
+Relations with the Public Administration

-As part of its relations with the Public Administration the Biesse Group, in line with the specific Procedures already adopted in relation to management of relations with the Public Administration, reiterates the express prohibition regarding:
+As part of its relations with the Public Administration the Biesse Group, in line with the specific Procedures already adopted in relation to management of relations with the PA, reiterates the express prohibition regarding:

-- a. making payments in cash to officers associated in any way with the Public Administration or other individuals charged to provide a Public Service; - b. distribution of free gifts, presents and any other form of gratuity to individuals associated with the Italian, EU or foreign Public Administration (even in Countries where the giving of gifts is a widespread practice), or to their family members, with the aim of influencing independent judgement or inducing the assignment of any advantage that would not otherwise be given to Biesse; - c. agreeing other advantages of any nature (promises of employment, goods, services, including those offered in person, etc.) in favour of representatives of the Italian, EU or foreign Public Administration, that might determine the same consequences as those envisaged in point b above; - d. using, in management of relations with the Public Administration, any preferential routes or personal acquaintances, including those made outside professional circles, in order to influence their decisions;

-- e. resorting to forms of pressure, deceit, suggestion or obtaining the benevolence of the Public Officer, in such a way as to influence completion of the inspection activities; - f. presenting false statements to public bodies, whether national, EU or foreign.
+a) making payments in cash to officers associated in any way with the

+Public Administration or other individuals charged to provide a Public Service;

+- b) distribution of free gifts, presents and any other form of gratuity to individuals associated with the Italian, EU or foreign Public Administration (even in Countries where the giving of gifts is a widespread practice), or to their family members, with the aim of influencing independent judgement or inducing the assignment of any advantage that would not otherwise be given to Biesse; - c) agreeing other advantages of any nature (promises of employment, goods, services, including those offered in person, etc.) in favour of representatives of the Italian, EU or foreign Public Administration, that might determine the same consequences as those envisaged in point b above; - d) using, in management of relations with the Public Administration, any preferential routes or personal acquaintances, including those made outside professional circles, in order to influence their decisions; - e) resorting to forms of pressure, deceit, suggestion or obtaining the benevolence of the Public Officer, in such a way as to influence completion of the inspection activities; - f) presenting false statements to public bodies, whether national, EU or foreign.